renatolinsdigital/javascript-functions/README.md

     });
 }

-// Calling 'fetchData', which returns a Promise with asynchronous operation capabilities.
+/* Calling 'fetchData', which returns a Promise with asynchronous operation capabilities.
-// 'fetchData' is no longer a regular function; it is now a Promise that may resolve with data or reject with an error. fetchData()
+ Be aware that 'fetchData' is no longer a regular function; it is now a Promise that may resolve with data or reject with an error.*/ fetchData()
     .then(data => console.log(data))
     .catch(error => console.error(error));